-As stipulated in 6.1.2, unless otherwise stated Governing Bodies are required to submit their formal spending plans within two months of receiving their budget share, together with any assumptions taken into account in devising the plan.
+Unless otherwise stated Governing Bodies are required to submit their formal spending plans by 31st May each year, together with any assumptions taken into account in devising the plan.
 The Authority will provide schools with all income and expenditure data which it holds which is necessary to efficient planning by schools.